CACI-International/ergo/so/user_guide/src/tutorial/concurrency.md

 files as our input data.

 ## Enter the function
-Bob scripts support creating functions.
+So scripts support creating functions.
 The functions actually behave more like macros in other languages; they are late-bound and any environment lookups occur at the call site.